9/9/2021

 speaker

 Jim, unfortunately, it's not as simple as that.
-In order to have any meaningful sales, we will have to basically be put onto the algorithm for a particular country.
-So basically, each individual African country, despite the fact they don't actually pay for the test themselves, they actually decide what products they'd like to use.
-And after that, then the Americans and Europeans actually make the payments.
-So basically what happens is that the individual countries will decide what test, normally just one test, would be the screening test, although they cancel it.
-And then they also decide what test would be the confirmatory test.
-And some countries review that every year, but typically it's every two years.
-Right.
-And so but it's not a kind of end of year December thing.
+In order to have any meaningful sales, we will have to basically be – be put onto the algorithm for a particular country.
+So basically each individual African country, despite the fact they don't actually pay for the test themselves, they actually decide what products they'd like to use.
+And after that, then the Americans and the Europeans actually make the payments.
+So basically what happens is that the individual countries will decide what test, normally just one test would be the screening test, although they cancel it, And then they'll also decide what test will be the confirmatory test.
+And some countries review that every year, but typically it's every two years, right?
+And so, but it's not a kind of end of year, December thing.
 It's the varying times they review it.
-So in order to really in order to actually basically sell in meaningful volume, you need to basically be put on the algorithm as the screener of choice for a particular individual country.
+So in order to really, in order to actually basically sell in meaningful volume, you need to basically be put on the algorithm as the screener of choice for a particular individual country.
 So that will take time.
-But those algorithms are being reviewed all the time.
-There's always algorithms in, you know, in the melting pot and whatever.
+But those algorithms have been reviewed all the time.
+So there's always algorithms in the melting pot and whatever.
 And in each individual country, we have a distributor and we are involved with opinion leaders and we have technical people on the ground.
 So we'll be working the system all the time as each algorithm comes up for review.
-But it's not straight out.
-It's not a straight.
-It's not like a hundred meter race.
-It's not like you're straight out of the box.
+But it's not a straight out of the park.
+It's not a straight, it's not like a, 100-meter race.
+It's not like you're straight out of the blocks.

 speaker